 - Digital Portfolio: Students will develop a brief electronic portfolio where they can reflect on their studies, explain the connection between the classes used to complete the requirements, and present examples of their work.
 Students may include papers or projects developed as class assignments, observations from study abroad, and insights gained from pre-professional experiences such as internships and informational interviews.
 The portfolio can also serve as part of an online resume, highlighting a student’s experiences, skills and interests.

-In order to obtain maximum benefit from the program, students should meet regularly with the Academic Advisor, Steve Lund.
+In order to obtain maximum benefit from the program, students should meet regularly with the Assistant Director, Steve Lund.
 Mr. Lund advises on the completion of requirements, and opportunities that complement classroom learning, such as internships and research opportunities.

 Sample Courses of Study